 Depending on how much you lightened your hair in the past, your hair's porosity, and its overall health, it may take more than one color appointment over the course of two to six months to achieve the right tone.
 Work with your stylist to ensure that you are properly caring for your hair, and ask them what is necessary to get the best result.

 Hair color that's been darkened also needs a tint back, but the process is different.
 Again, use a professional, and allow your hair to grow for two to three months before your appointment.
 Dark permanent hair color cannot be removed by simply applying a lighter shade of permanent color to your hair.
 Hair dye cannot lift colored hair.
 So, if you darken your hair and think you can successfully lighten your hair by putting a lighter box of hair color over it, you're going to learn a hard lesson and will probably need the help of a professional to fix it.
 In a regular tint back, your stylist will remove the darker color by lightening via either a soap cap application or a color remover application.
 After the darker color has been lifted to the desired natural level, a color or color toner will then be applied in the natural shade that you desire.

-If you color your hair (either light or dark), to cover gray, and are ready to embrace your natural gray hair, the process is different.
-Having your hair colored to a gray shade that will blend and match your natural gray color is nearly impossible.
+If you color your hair (either light or dark), to cover grey, and are ready to embrace your natural hair, the process is different.
+Having your hair colored to a grey shade that will blend and match your natural grey color is nearly impossible.
 The grow out process can be long, but if you're ready for the challenge there are a few things you can do to make the process less painful.
 If you cut your hair often, and keep it short, the time to grow your natural hair out will be significantly shorter.
 You can try highlights, or a demi-permanent color as well.